Wilsonmak123/wesearchcovid/README.md

 # What is wesearchcovid

-wesearchcovid is a closed-domain Question Answering System.
+wesearchcovid is a closed-domain Question Answering System focusing on COVID-19 problem.
 It retrieved the papers from the White House and a coalition of leading research groups.
-The objective is to returnan answer from the text of paper.
+The objective is to return answer from the text of paper.
+NLP techniques have been applied in this project such as Tokenization, POS tagging and NER.

 # How to use
-Cloning this respiratory, open your code editor and cd to flask_app folder.<br/>
+Cloning this respiratory, open your code editor and run the flask_app file.<br/>

  `flask run ` <br/>